On Good-for-MDPs Automata: Detailed Construction of

 Thus, we choose the direction $d_{s,q}$ when the $\Diamond$ is resolved in a state $s$ of the (unravelled) MC $\M$ and $\T_\C$ is in state $q$, there is no consecutive section in any path of the run tree longer than this without a colour 2.
 Thus, the dominating colour of every path for this strategy is $2$, and (the unravelling of) $\M$ is accepted by $\T_\C$.

-\textbf{`only if':} We consider the set of states of $(s,q)$ such that the automaton can be in a state $q$ and in a node that ends in a state $s$ of the Markov chain, and denote by $Q_{{s,q}} \subseteq \delta(q,\ell(s))$ the set of successor states selected at any such state reachable in a given accepting run.
+\textbf{`only if':} We consider the set of states of $(s,q)$ such that the automaton can be in a state $q$ and in a node that ends in a state $s$ of the MC, and denote by $Q_{{s,q}} \subseteq \delta(q,\ell(s))$ the set of successor states selected at any such state reachable in a given accepting run.

 For every run, this defines an MDP $\M' \subseteq \M \times \C$, and as the run we use is accepting, a final state in $\M'$ is reachable from every state in $\M'$.
 (To see this, assume for contradiction that $\M'$ contains a state, from which no final state is reachable.
 Then we can henceforth follow the path from any such state defined by the $\Diamond$ choices, this path has henceforth only colour $1$, and is therefore rejecting.
 This contradicts the assumption that our run is accepting.)